baotramduong/Portfolio_Project_Multivariate_Linear_Regression_King_County_Housing/README.md

 King County is located in the U.S. state of Washington.
 The population was 2,252,782 in the 2019 census estimate, making it the most populous county in Washington, and the 12th-most populous in the United States.
 The county seat is Seattle, also the state's most populous city.

 Real estate plays an integral role in the U.S. economy.
-In 2018, real estate construction contributed $1.15 trillion to the nation's economic output, adding 6.2% to U.S. gross domestic product.
 Purchasing and selling a house is among the biggest commitments and a great source of income for most people.
 Therefore, accurate prediction of prices based on other sale data can be a critical tool to assist the buyer/seller in making an informed decision.

 The objective of the project is to perform data visualization techniques to understand the insight of the raw data and subsequently apply machine learning on it.
 The house prices will be predicted from the various features of residential houses such as square footage of the lot, living space, basement, bedrooms, bathrooms, floors, waterfront, condition, grade, and the location and neighborhood surrounding it.
 The goal of this project is to create a regression model that are able to accurately estimate the price of the house given the features.